postmanlabs/newman/README.md

 # Newman [![Build Status](https://travis-ci.org/postmanlabs/newman.svg?branch=master)](https://travis-ci.org/postmanlabs/newman) [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/) <a href="https://gitter.im/postmanlabs/newman" target="_blank"><img src="https://badges.gitter.im/Join%20Chat.svg" /></a>

+**Update Feb 25 2016:** Newman v2 (which only works with Node v4.0+) has been released.
+If you are using Node v0.10 or Node v0.12, check the supported Node versions below.

 Newman is a command-line collection runner for [Postman](http://getpostman.com).
 It allows you to effortlessly run and test a Postman collection directly from the command-line.
 It is built with extensibility in mind so that you can easily integrate it with your continuous integration servers and build systems.

 Newman maintains feature parity with Postman and allows you to run collections just the way they are executed inside the collection runner in Postman.